-Kyle Walters was named General Manager of the Winnipeg Blue Bombers on November 26, 2013.
-Walters’ extensive background of both the Canadian Football League and CIS makes him a perfect fit for the 17th General Manager in franchise history.
+Kyle Walters enters his second season overseeing the football operations of the Winnipeg Blue Bombers.
+He officially became the General Manager on November 26, 2013.
+The 2015 season will be his sixth with the organization.
+Walters’ extensive background of both the Canadian Football League and at the CIS level made him a perfect fit for the 17th General Manager in franchise history.

-He moved from the sidelines to the management chair as he began his tenure as Assistant General Manager and Director of Canadian Scouting with the Blue Bombers in 2013.
-2014 will be Walters’ fifth season with the Blue Bombers, spending 2010-2012 as the team’s special teams coordinator and running backs coach.
+Walters moved from the sidelines to the management chair as he began his tenure as Assistant General Manager and Director of Canadian Scouting with the Blue Bombers in 2013.

-Concentrating mostly on scouting at the CIS level, Walters also assisted the football operations department by helping to manage the team’s salary cap, negotiate contracts and recruit players.
-He has developed many positive working relationships with coaches and management in the CIS and will look to build off what he has accomplished since being named the team’s Canadian College Draft Coordinator in 2011.
+Concentrating mostly on scouting at the CIS level previous to his General Manager appointment, Walters also assisted the football operations department by helping to manage the team’s salary cap, negotiate contracts and recruit players.
+He has developed many positive working relationships with coaches and management in the CIS and Canadian Football League, and instantly became a very active GM in his first offseason in the role.

 As Winnipeg’s special teams coordinator, Walters oversaw a unit that in 2012 boasted one of the league’s most electrifying returners in Demond Washington, whose team-leading 2,011 all-purpose yards ranked him fourth in the league and was the most by any Blue Bomber since Fred Reid amassed 2,035 in 2009.
 The punt return teams sprung Washington for two touchdowns and in 2011, the cover units never surrendered a single major.